Increased financial support for I&R doctors

-For those doctors still needing to complete the I&R process, we will work with Health Education England to reduce the length of placements for those scoring the highest assessment scores, and remove the requirement for these doctors to sit the simulated surgery.
+For those doctors still needing to complete the I&R process, NHS England expects to work with HEE to reduce the length of placements for those scoring the highest assessment scores, and remove the requirement for these doctors to sit the simulated surgery.

 Reducing the time it takes to return to practice

 NHS England has committed to provide additional funding to increase the frequency of assessments under the I&R scheme.
 They are working to increase the frequency of these assessments from quarterly to bi-monthly.

 This will mean that doctors on the scheme have less time to wait until they can sit the next round of assessments.